okukucephasna/invincible-api-project/README.md

    git branch -M main
    git push -u origin main
    ```

-Once done, your full project — including both backend and frontend — will appear neatly in one GitHub repository.
-This setup ensures your development workflow stays clean, organized, and easy to deploy later (e.g., on **PythonAnywhere**, **Render**, or **Vercel**).

 ---

 Would you like me to add a short **“Deployment on PythonAnywhere + React build integration”** section next?
 That would complete the workflow from local to live server.